DNPA/pdfparsutils/README.md

 #### About rasters

-The pdfparseutils library is built on top of [pdf2json](https://github.com/modesty/pdf2json) and is meant as a utility library to help in the semi-automated decomposition of report-type PDF documents.
-At the core of pdfparseutils is the concept of rasterization.
+The pdfparsutils library is built on top of [pdf2json](https://github.com/modesty/pdf2json) and is meant as a utility library to help in the semi-automated decomposition of report-type PDF documents.
+At the core of pdfparsutils is the concept of rasterization.
 Using a simple measure for the granularity with what to rasterize, the first step the library takes in aiding the decomposition of the document is converting the output of pdf2json to a two-dimentional matrix (or raster) of cells.
 Each cell, that may contain zero or more PDF elements, must be seen as a collection of elements that are aproximately at the same location in the grit.

 ```javascript
 //After parsing, bind the new (or remembered) template to the parsed document.